-- Attendance requirement (70 days) - Teaching requirement (minimum 20 days) - Observations by university supervisor (minimum of 3) - PEPE observation instrument (Table III) (used by supervisor and teacher) - Portfolio assessment (Course final examination/See attached documentation)
+- Attendance requirement (70+ days) - Teaching requirement (20+ days) - Observations by university supervisor (3 or more) - Educate Alabama instrument (See COE internship syllabus) (used by supervisor and teacher) - Portfolio assessment (Course midterm and final examination/See attached documentation)

 You will be formally notified (signatures required) of your performance on the Inventory of Candidate Proficiencies at mid-semester and again at end-of-semester.
 Your university supervisor will alert you by mid-semester, or any time thereafter, if you are not making satisfactory progress in internship.